Monarch, Catholic priest, 4 others abducted in Zamfara, Taraba

 By Ibrahim Hassan & Femi Bolaji

-Bandits, weekend, invaded the Yashi community in Bukkuyum Local Government Area, LGA, of Zamfara State killed one person, abducted the traditional ruler in the community and four others.
+Bandits, weekend, invaded the Yashi community in Bukkuyum Local Government Area, LGA, of Zamfara State killed one person, abducting the traditional ruler in the community and four others.

 This came as the Priest of St. Ann’s Catholic Parish, Sarkin Kudu, in Ibi LGA, Taraba State, Rev. Fr.
 Thaddeus Tarhembe, has been kidnapped by gunmen.